Processing Your Diagnosis

 Do not shy away from sharing your feelings and thoughts with loved ones.
 Communication can go a long way in lessening the negative effects of anxiety and fear that often accompany a cancer diagnosis.

 Don’t limit the things you enjoy to do just because you have breast cancer.
 Plan your days just as you always have, but be open to modifying your routine as necessary.
 Maintain a healthy lifestyle and get adequate rest to help better manage stress and fatigue.
 Continue to walk and exercise, just be sure to discuss plans to start any new exercise regime or activity with your doctor.

-Discussing your options for breast reconstruction at the start of treatment is another way to focus on hope while engendering a sense of optimism for the future.
-Realizing that you can emerge from breast cancer healthy and happy is significant to inspiring positive feelings, and knowing that you can return to a sense of normalcy afterwards provides a light at the end of the tunnel.
+Discussing your options for breast reconstruction at the start of treatment is another way to focus on hope.
+Realizing that you can emerge from breast cancer healthy and happy is significant to inspiring positive feelings, and knowing that you can return to a sense of normalcy after your treatment provides a light at the end of the tunnel.

 It’s never too early in the process to start the conversation about breast reconstruction.

 Please feel free to browse some of the resources available on our website if you are interested in learning more about your options.
 We offer the most natural and complete form of breast reconstruction here at the Center for Breast Restoration, including both natural tissue and implant based reconstruction options.